 A free subscription to Housebuilder magazine

 Entry to the HBF Associate Directory, a new resource on the HBF website to market Associate Member services

 Priority booking and reduce ticket rates for industry conferences and events – including the member-only HBF AGM and annual lunch

 Student Membership: HBF also offers students the opportunity to join HBF.
 Students on construction and housing-related courses can become Student HBF Members for free and have access to all the information streams available to all other grades of membership.

 Your annual subscription, which is based upon the calendar year, is calculated by reference to the turnover as declared in your statutory accounts for the year ended in the preceding 12 months to 30th September.
 For example, your 2022 subscription would be based on your turnover for the year ended 30th September 2021.
 If you join part way through a year then your subscription for the balance of that year would be apportioned based upon the number of months remaining.

 Each autumn we request from all our members ‘Turnover Declarations’ which provides the necessary information in order to calculate the subsequent year’s subscription.
 Turnover is banded in layers of generally £10 million in order to calculate the subscription.

-For Associate members, membership is £2,000 per calendar year, which would be pro-rated for the year depending upon which month you joined.
+For Associate members, membership is £2,500 per calendar year, which would be charged pro rata for depending upon which month you joined.